-A whole host of apps on the Google Play market and Apple's App Store can help you turn a disorderly mess of contacts into a cleanly sorted address book.
+A whole host of apps on Google Play and the iOS App Store can help you turn a disorderly mess of contacts into a cleanly sorted address book.
 With the right app, you can spend less time looking for your contacts and more time actually connecting with them.
 Here are our top picks for the best contact managers on Android and iOS.
 (Image Credit: Shutterstock)

 Sync.ME (Android, iOS) tries to keep your contacts management a simple task, pulling contact information from your Google+, Facebook, LinkedIn or VKontakte accounts to keep your contacts automatically updated with the latest profile photos and other related contact details.
 In addition to contacts syncing and full photo caller ID, Sync.ME also includes extras such as photo sharing and birthday reminders, complete with a digital gift card generator that you can use to send greetings to your contacts.